saadmateen/Lessons/F18/Projects/rails-app/3/README.md

 # Lesson 3.
 Styling, Creating Users
 Hey!
 Welcome to lesson 3.
 This one's a fun one.
 We'll be learning about:
 1. Styling

 	**Objective 1**: Simplify the given code using SCSS nesting

 2. Create our Users

 	2.1.
 Create our UserController

 	2.2 Generate our User model

 	2.3 Create sample users

-	**Objective 2**: play around with the User object in rails console 2.4 Validation
+	**Objective 2**: play around with the User object in rails console

+	2.4 Validation

-	**Objective 3**: validate that users have proper names and emails 2.5 User passwords
+	**Objective 3**: validate that users have proper names and emails

+	**Objective 4**: extend what needs to be validated and make sure everything is being checked.

+	2.5 User passwords

 	2.6 Add password hashing

+	2.7 Play around with users one more time in rails console

+3. Extra Resources

 ## 1 Styling